hknd23/idcempy/README.md

 ```
 16061.716497590078
 ```
-`split_effects` calculates the change in predicted probabilities of the outome variable when 'gender_dum' equals 0, and when 'gender_dum' equals 1.
+`split_effects` creates a dataframe with values of the change in predicted probabilities of the outome variable when 'gender_dum' equals 0, and when 'gender_dum' equals 1.
 The box plots below illustrate the change in predicted probablities using the values from the 'ziopc' dataframe.

 ```
 ziopcgender = idcempy.split_effects(ziopc_tob, 1)